processing/processing-pi-website/content/tutorial/camera/index.md

 # GL Video library

 [GL Video Library](https://github.com/gohai/processing-glvideo) works on Raspberry Pi computers running Raspbian OS.
-The library can be installed through the Library Manager within Processing IDE and it enables you to:
+This library is already pre-installed if you are using the [Pi image with Processing](https://pi.processing.org/download/) or can be installed through the Library Manager within Processing IDE and it enables you to:

 - Capture frames from camera via GLCapture subclass
 - Read frames from video files via GLMovie subclass

-TODO: which other details are necessary?
-Hardware acceleration?
-Etc

-## Installation and set up

-To use GL Video Library in Processing on the Pi, find it in the contribution manager and install it:

-{{< figure src="library-manager.png" title="Installing GL Video library" >}}

-Now, let's connect a camera to your Pi and set it up.
-There are two types of cameras that GL Video can work with:

-- Raspberry Pi Camera (recommended)
-- USB webcams

-The setup will be different depending on the type of camera so let's go over these two options:

-### If using a webcam

-If a USB webcam is used, no other setup is necessary.
-Just plug the camera in and you're good to go!
-Keep in mind, USB webcams might deliver lower performance than the Pi Camera.

-### If using the Pi Camera

-If it is the first time you Pi Camera on the Pi, some preliminary steps are needed.

-Connect the camera to the Pi.
-Be sure to turn off the Pi and disconnect it from power before connecting the camera.
-After the camera is connected, boot up the Pi and enable the camera interface in `raspi-config` tool:

-{{< figure src="raspi-config.png" class="center"  title="Enabling the camera interface on the Pi" >}}

-When a Raspberry Pi Camera is used, GL Video library needs a special driver to be enabled on the operating system level.
-Add the line `"bcm2835_v4l2"` (without quotation marks) to the file `/etc/modules`.
-After a restart you should be able to use the camera in Processing.
+{{% message type="warning" title="Not using the pre-configured OS image?" %}}
+If you are not using the preconfigured OS [image containing Processing](https://pi.processing.org/download/), please follow the steps here to install the GL Video library and configure the camera: [GL Video installation and set up](#gl-video-library-installation-and-set-up)
+{{% /message %}}

-With the library downloaded and the camera connected / set up, we can start using GL Video class to work with the video stream from the camera.
-The `GLCapture` class within GL Video is the class that we'll be working with.
+Before you use this library in your sketches, the camera has to be connected to your Pi.
+With the camera connected / set up, we can start using GL Video class to work with the video stream from the camera.
+Specifically, the `GLCapture` class within GL Video is the class that we'll be using to get the video stream from the camera.

 ## Using GLCapture class